phbits/WebsiteFailedLogins/README.md

 The shortest reoccurrence one should use with this module is 5 minutes.
 If a shorter window is necessary, consider implementing a real-time monitor via ModSecurity or similar Web Application Firewall (WAF).

 The greatest performance impact on this module is providing Logparser gigabytes upon gigabytes of logs since they will all be checked.
 Practice good log maintenance by placing older logs in an archive.
 Doing so will greatly improve performance.
-For more information see: [Wiki - Performance](https://github.com/phbits/WebsiteFailedLogins/wiki/Performance)
+For more information read: [Wiki - Performance](https://github.com/phbits/WebsiteFailedLogins/wiki/Performance)

 Once the configuration file has been finalized and no longer produces errors, consider running `Invoke-WebsiteFailedLogins` with the `-RunningConfig` switch.
 Doing so will exclude nearly all validation checks against the configuration file making it run significantly faster.